-Alzheimer's disease is a progressive, deadly disease with amyloid beta $(A\beta)$ and tau as hallmarks that is caused by a continuous underlying neurotoxic process that begins before amyloid plaque removal and continues afterward.
-Only Leqembi fights Alzheimer's disease in two ways - targeting both amyloid plaque and protofibrils, which can impact tau downstream.
+Alzheimer's disease is a progressive, relentless disease with amyloid beta $(A\beta)$ and tau as hallmarks that is caused by a continuous underlying neurotoxic process that begins before amyloid plaque accumulation and continues after removal.
+1,2,3 The data show that amyloid-beta protofibrils and tau tangles play roles in the neurodegeneration process, 4,5,6 and Leqembi is the only approved treatment that fights Alzheimer's disease in two ways - targeting both amyloid plaque and protofibrilsi, which can impact tau downstream.